bitjson/bch-zce/readme.md

 <small>

-1. The ZCE contract allows anyone (typically, the miner) to spend the ZCE output if the spender can prove two different messages have been signed by the same public key.
+1. The ZCE contract allows anyone (typically, the miner) to spend the ZCE output if they can prove two different messages have been signed by the same public key.
 If a ZCE includes two UTXOs which pay to the same public key hash (A.K.A. address), the ZCE can be immediately claimed using only the signatures provided in the transaction's inputs. ([Future upgrades](#eliminating-one-utxo-per-address-limitation) could enable ZCEs to safely use multiple UTXOs per address.)
 2. This prevents the ZCE from being inadvertently lost by broadcasting later transactions with signatures which also match the ZCE's miner claim criteria.
 Additionally, because ZCEs offer bounties for miners which are often much larger than typical transaction fees, at least 11 confirmations are necessary to avoid incentivizing blockchain rewrites: if a large enough volume of ZCE-secured transactions have had their miner claim criteria quickly revealed, it can become profitable for miners to attempt deep block reorganizations to claim ZCEs.
 This window of opportunity closes after the 10-block rolling checkpoint is reached, preventing deep block-reorganizations from being accepted by the network.
 3. To fulfill a payment request's [`instantAcceptanceEscrow` requirement](#payment-request), the ZCE output must be greater than or equal to the `instantAcceptanceEscrow` value in satoshis plus the transaction's miner fee.